 Vaping is now a mature industry, having weathered a decade of regulations, pressure from big tobacco, and huge growth spurts.
 While city and state governments worked diligently to ban vaping nearly everywhere smoking is, vaping pioneers were busy marketing home-brewed e-liquids and imported e-cigarettes.
 There are specific types of vape devices for home or portable use.

-Homemade vaping oils are all the rage, but vaping has moved far beyond that with a new generation of vape pens that can vape anything you want without the need of a carrier oil.
+Homemade vaping oils are all the rage, because it saves money, but vaping has moved far beyond that with a new generation of vape pens that can vape anything you want without the need of a carrier oil.
 They have ceramic, quartz, and titanium heating chambers and plates designed for herb, concentrate/powder, and liquid.
 These devices go way beyond a Juul or even pod-based and disposable vapes.

 What I can do is explain all the things around your house that you’re considering putting in your vape pens so you understand that not liquids are created equal.
-Here’s a breakdown of all the liquids laying around your house that you shouldn’t put in your vape pen (except vegetable glycerin).
+Here’s a breakdown of all the liquids laying around your house that you shouldn’t put in your vape pen (except vegetable glycerin and essential oils).

 Vegetable glycerin is commonly derived from vegetable oil.
 You know how in Fight Club, they make soap from human fat and lye?
 Replace the human fat with vegetable fat, and that’s how vegetable glycerin is made.
 If animal fat is used, it’s just called glycerin (or glycerol).
 Vegetable oil is essentially glycerin + salt.
 When the alkaline (typically lye) is added to the solution, it separates the salts from the fats.
 The salts become soap, and the fats become glycerin.